Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Sorting and Ranking

 We now consider the space consumption of the algorithm above.
 The sequence of tuples uses $O(\tau \log \bb)$ bits.
 During the algorithm we write the self-delimiting numbers in $\bb$-bit sequences.
-The application of counting sort on digits of $\lceil \epsilon \tau \rceil$ bits requires tables with $2^{\lceil \epsilon \tau \rceil}$ entries, each of $O(\tau)$ bits.
-By our choice of $\epsilon$, the tables use $o(2^{\tau})$ bits.
-Together with the application of Lemma~\ref{lem:ordering-self-delimiting} our algorithm uses $O(\bb) + o(2^{\tau})$ bits in total.
+The application of counting sort on digits of $\lceil \tau/2 \rceil$ bits requires tables with $2^{\lceil \tau/2 \rceil}$ entries, each of $O(\tau)$ bits.
+The tables use $o(2^{\tau})$ bits.
+Together with the application of Lemma~\ref{lem:ordering-self-delimiting} our algorithm uses {$O(\bb) +o(2^{\tau})$ bits in total.}